-This 2021 GWSW report has been prepared in accordance with Condition 20.8 of the EA Approval, Condition 15 of the ECA, and the Groundwater and Surface Water Monitoring Plan to provide details of the monitoring program completed in 2021.
+This 2023 GWSW report has been prepared in accordance with Condition 20.8 of the EA Approval, Condition 15 of the ECA, and the Groundwater and Surface Water Monitoring Plan to provide details of the monitoring program completed in 2023.

-RWDI AIR Inc. (RWDI) was retained by the Region to complete the groundwater monitoring and the 2021 Annual Groundwater and Surface Water Monitoring Report for DYEC.
+RWDI AIR Inc. (RWDI) was retained by the Region to complete the groundwater monitoring and the 2023 Annual GWSW monitoring report for DYEC.
 This report is organized in consideration of historical reporting frameworks including, but not limited to, site geologic details, to maintain a level of consistency and provide a familiarity to reviewers whereby historical reports can be easily referenced to this report.